chunduri11/Session_10_RL_TD3/Readme.md

 **4. Episode termination states:**
 On reaching goal(with +ver reward) or the boundery of the map(with -ve reward) the episode termination step is reached.
+Episode also ends if the car does not reach the map wall or goal in 2000 steps, here -ve reward is given.
 In total I have used 7 gols which will be targetted one after the other:

         # A = (1420,622)  b = (9,85)  C = (580,530) D = (780,360)